GACJ/complib-help/docs/methods/method_properties.md

 Dynamic
 :   The changes of the method are not fixed, and are dynamically altered as the method is rung.
 One type of "method" with dynamic changes is the loosely defined family of **Dixonoids**, where places are made depending on which numbered bell is leading.
 Complib does not currently support the definition of methods with dynamic changes.

+Cross
+:   The method's [place notation](place_notation.md) contains the cross change.
+This means that there is at least one change when no bell remains in the same place as in the previous row.

 Penultimate
-:   The method contains a change (which is not the halflead change in palindromic methods) where a place is made in the penultimate position in the row (e.g., 5ths made in Minor, 7ths made in Major).
+:   The method contains a change where:

+    - A place is made in the penultimate position in the row (e.g., 5ths made in Minor, 7ths made in Major); **and**
+    - The principle [hunt bell](#hunt-bells) is not in either of the last two places when the place is made.

     ??? note "Example"
         ---